antzm/python-intro/README.md

 i.e. my_first_tuple = (5, 8, 7, 15, 3, 10)

-The difference between list and tuplets is that lists are mutable while tuples are immutable, i.e. oncle declared, the tuples' values cannot be changed.
+The difference between list and tuplets is that lists are mutable while tuples are immutable, i.e. once declared, the tuples' values cannot be changed.

 ## Python Sets